Welcome, darling!

 There are losses that dismantle an entire life.

 When my husband died, I felt completely lost and alone.
-I felt like an anchor-less boat adrift at sea.
+Like an anchor-less boat adrift at sea.

 No one grasped the depth of my devastation.
 Yes, they saw the obvious loss.
 That he was gone.
 But what they didn’t see was that my entire life as I knew it, was gone too.

-I ached for someone to show up and say, “Here I am, darling!”
+I ached for someone to show up on my doorstep and say,

-Let me help you navigate and make sense of your loss.
-I know the person who you want to lean on is now gone.
+“Here I am, darling.
+Let me support you as you navigate your loss.
+I know the person you want to lean on is gone.
 Lean on me for a while.

 This is a compassionate space for those living with grief — whether from the loss of a partner, a family member or friend, or a life once imagined.